For the baby items mentioned here, you won’t need until your baby is about five-months-old or even older.

 - GB Pockit: (11lb; $170) This looks awesome for those of you that are city-living! it just two steps it folds down smaller than any other stroller (folded measurements: 12″ x 7″ x 20″).
 Look into it if you live in an urban area.

 You don’t need to worry about this for several months.
-This is something I would recommend not registering for, and instead getting when your baby is close to being on the move because you may change your mind about what you want or need.
+While babyproofing your home is very important, you don’t need to worry much about that until baby is close to crawling.
+This is something I would recommend not registering for, and instead assessing what you need when your baby is close to being on the move.
+You may change your mind about what you want or need.

-For the stairs, get a retractable gate.
+For the stairs, get a retractable gate!
 It’s worth the money!
 The gate fully retracts when not in use.
 So, it isn’t in the way and you don’t have to step over anything to get through.
-We have the retract-a-gate and love that.
+We have the retract-a-gate.
 It was the only one we found that didn’t require drilling into the wood post at one side of our stairs.
+I recommend this one to everyone!

 Other Baby Proofing